hyperledger-archives/grid-rfcs/0000-catalog.md

 * CatalogReplicate - creates a full copy of a catalog, or a sub catalog from catalog_products that already exist in state

+**catalog_product actions:**
+* CatalogProductCreate - create a catalog_product and stores it in state
+* CatalogProductUpdate - updates a catalog_product in state
+* CatalogProductDelete - removes a catalog_product from state

 **catalog_product operations:**
 * AddProductsToCatalog - adds catalog_product(s) specified by their product_id
 to the catalog (as a list)